Adult Basketball League Rules

 2. The penalty for a technical foul against the offending team is to award their opponent two free throws followed by possession of the ball at half court away from the score table.

 3. Two technical fouls against any one individual will result in ejection from the game and at least a one-week suspension.
-During the one game suspension, the player is not allowed int he facility.
-If a player plays in multiples leagues, he/she will not be allowed to play in any game during the suspension.
+During the one game suspension, the player is not allowed in the facility.

 4. The referee may forfeit a contest at any time if any team member, representative, or bench personnel fails to comply with any technical foul penalty or repeatedly commits a technical foul or other act, which makes a travesty of the game.

-5. If a player receives three technical fouls in an 8 week league, they will be suspended the rest of the season.
+5. If a player receives four (4) technical fouls in a season (regular season + playoffs), they will be suspended the rest of the season.

 OVERTIMES AND FORFEITS